kishanJCygnet/jpoxypolymers/wp-content/plugins/wp-fastest-cache/readme.txt

 18. Database Cleanup

 == Changelog ==

+= 1.0.9 =
+* to improve the style of exclude feature wizard
+* to fix hiding the toolbar when logged in
+* to fix PHP Notice: Undefined offset: -1 in js-utilities.php on line 67
+* to fix PHP Fatal error: Uncaught Error: Non-static method cannot be called statically in clearing-specific-pages.php on line 58

+= 1.0.8 =
+* to stop showing the "DONOTCACHEPAGE is defined as TRUE" comment in the footer for the ajax requests
+* <strong>[FEATURE]</strong> Clearing Specific Pages [<a target="_blank" href="https://www.wpfastestcache.com/features/clear-cache-of-specific-urls-when-updating-or-posting/">Details</a>]
+* to fix the site url on the exclude page
+* to fix PHP Notice:  Function WP_User_Query::query was called incorrectly.
+User queries should not be run before the plugins_loaded hook

+= 1.0.7 =
+* <strong>[FEATURE]</strong> Clearing Specific Pages (BETA) [<a target="_blank" href="https://www.wpfastestcache.com/features/clear-cache-of-specific-urls-when-updating-or-posting/">Details</a>]
+* to add last-modified header when cache is served via php

+= 1.0.6 =
+* to serve sources via cdn for excluded pages if cdn is enabled
+* to fix PHP Notice: Undefined offset: -1 in js-utilities.php  on line 48

 = 1.0.5 =
 * to fix E_NOTICE: Undefined variable: path in wpFastestCache.php on line 2142